MarissaWood/AwesomeProject/README.md

 ```
 npm start
 ```
-5. open the expo app on your phone
+5. open the Expo app on your phone

-6.
+6. Press s to send link to your phone to open the app